Corruption in Nicaragua: History

+Alemán presidency

 Analysis

 According to Foreign Policy, following his loss in the 1990 presidential election, Daniel Ortega spent the next decade building alliances with former political enemies, which helped him win the 2006 presidential election.
 After assuming the presidency, Ortega used various means to maintain his power in Nicaragua.
 Ortega "used devious legal measures to harass those who refused to align with him", which included former allies and members of the Sandinista front.

 Ortega then built an uneasy alliance with the business community, specifically Nicaragua's business organization COSEP, which resulted in less antagonism between his government and private business.
 This move by Ortega was similar to tactics used by the Somoza family dictatorship which ruled Nicaragua for the decades prior to Ortega's ascent.

-According to Freedom House, Nicaragua was among its Largest 10-Year Score Declines list in its Freedom in the World 2017 report, with the human rights organization stating:
+According to Freedom House, Nicaragua was among the Largest 10-Year Score Declines list in its Freedom in the World 2017 report, with the human rights organization stating: